Reading Time: 3 minutes

 When discussing drug use in America, there’s no doubt that it’s a problem, especially when it comes to opiates like heroin and prescription pain pills.

-Communities from rural America to the heart of Her cities have been impacted and even people who’ve never used drugs know someone who’s been effected by opiate addiction.
+Communities from rural America to the heart of Her cities have been impacted and even people who’ve never used drugs know someone who’s been affected by opiate addiction.
 If you’re addicted to opiates and ready to get help, now’s the time.

-During the last 20 years, there has been an exponential growth in the amount of prescriptions doctors are writing for narcotics.
+During the last 20 years, there has been an exponential growth in the number of prescriptions doctors are writing for narcotics.
 In 1991, 76 million pain pill scripts were written and filled, while in 2011, the number more than doubled, jumping to 219 million.

 While there are multiple reasons for this, one is that social acceptance of using medications to deal with ailments.
 The last 25 years have seen more prescriptions written in general, as people are always looking for an instant, easy cure for whatever ails them.

 Since so many more people are taking and prescribed pain medications, it’s no wonder the surplus of opiates is finding its way to the streets.
 This supplies the addicts, as well as those whose were prescribed the pain medication and then, for whatever reason, it was no longer available.

 Just because the doctor isn’t prescribing them doesn’t mean the body and brain don’t crave them, and those people who got addicted simply by following their doctor’s orders are now seeking drug dealers to get what they never realized they were addicted to.

 But these pills aren’t cheap.
 As a matter of fact, they’re downright expensive.
 And chances are no addict can support an illegal prescription pain pill habit for long.
 With strong pills costing upwards of $100, many eventually turn to heroin as a cheap alternative.

 With a stamp bag costing around $20, people can still get their high and keep their withdrawal symptoms under control with heroin.